reyestech/Fullstack-Academy/README.md

 ### 4️⃣ New External App Registration

-Malicious OAuth consent grants and rogue multi‑tenant apps are increasingly leveraged for stealthy persistence.
-This query spots newly registered Azure AD applications whose `PublisherDomain` **does not** match your tenant’s verified domain, exposing risky third‑party or attacker‑controlled integrations.
-Each hit lists the permissions requested and the creating principal so the SOC can quickly revoke consent.
+Malicious OAuth consent grants and unauthorized multi-tenant applications are increasingly leveraged for stealthy persistence.
+This query identifies newly registered Azure AD applications with a PublisherDomain that does not align with the verified domain of your tenant, thereby exposing potentially risky third-party or attacker-controlled integrations.
+Each identified application outlines the permissions requested and the creator's details, allowing the Security Operations Center (SOC) to revoke consent promptly.

-When transformed into a scheduled rule, you gain a constant watchtower against supply‑chain incursions via OAuth.
+Organizations gain continuous oversight against potential supply-chain incursions via OAuth by converting this query into a scheduled rule.

 #### How it works